 So many institutions shape the way we consider and have conversations about the environment, parks, and public lands.
 But everybody's story matters.
 The thing that we all have—which has nothing to do with how much money we have in our pocket or how much education we do or don't have—is a story.
 We each have a story about who we are.
 And so for me, it is not an “either/or: you tell this story or we tell that story.”
 It's about how we hold the complexity of who we are as individuals, as a country.
 It makes space for nuance and for joy.

 Read more about Carolyn and her work on her website and through her book, Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors.
-Carolyn will be hosting a webinar with the New York Botanical Garden on Friday, September 11.
-You can register here.
-She was also recently a guest on the podcasts The Robert Hanna Show, The Hunting Collective, and Unladylike.
+You can also hear more from her via podcasts like The Robert Hanna Show, The Hunting Collective, and Unladylike.

 This slice of Manhattan is unique in both its terrain and history.
 Native Americans, European settlers, immigrant communities, and Seneca Village residents all traversed here before the creation of Central Park.
 Here are a few of their stories.

 Tags: Park Design / History / Park Experts

 Conservancy Historian Marie Warsh speaks with two archaeologists about their experience excavating Seneca Village artifacts and what the items have revealed about this community.